-Three clubs from the parish of Drumlish (also known as Drumlish & Ballinamuck parish) won key Football Championship titles over the years:
+Three clubs from Drumlish parish (also called Drumlish & Ballinamuck parish) won key titles over the years:

 - Drumlish (incl.
 Young Irelands/Éire Óg)